 The President explained that the work programme was still part of the 3-year framework agreement with the European Commission.

-At the request of FEANTSA, staff members were asked to leave the room so that EXCO members would feel no restriction discussing all possible budgets cuts including those related to staff.
+In order to ensure an open debate without prejudice, staff members were asked to leave the room so that EXCO members would feel no restriction discussing all possible budgets cuts including those related to staff.
 The Chair then asked the members of the staff to leave except for the Director whose presence was felt necessary as a source of information as well as being the manager of the secretariat.

 Fintan Farrell reacted to the request by saying that she was very unhappy about this and drew attention to the fact that there was no representative of staff in the Bureau.